Jennifer Bogdan, P.Ag., CCA

 Eggs are scattered on the soil surface near host plants as females for age for food.
 Female pea leaf weevils are very fertile-it is estimated that, on average, a single female will lay at least 1,000 to 1,500 eggs in her lifetime under field conditions.
 Egg-laying occurs throughout the summer, though most eggs are deposited primarily in May and June, with peak egg-laying occurring two to three weeks after arrival into the field.
 Eggs hatch in 18 to 20 days, depending on temperature and humidity.

 Pea leaf weevil larvae pass through five instars in their life cycle, with the total larval stage requiring 30-60 days for completion.
 After hatching, first instar larvae crawl down through the soil in search of root nodules on pea and faba bean plants to burrow into.
 Larvae feed specifically on the nitrogen-fixing Rhizobia leguminosarum bacteria within the nodules throughout all instar stages.
 By early July, mature larvae can be found on roots.
-These larvae form an earthen cell in the soil in which to pupate in.
+These larvae form an earthen cell in the soil in which to pupate.
 Pupation lasts for 15 to 20 days.

 Scouting

-Warm weather (a few days of 20°( or higher) when weevils are emerging from their overwintering sites in late April to early May, can promote earlier movement into host crops, which can lead to higher yield losses.
+Warm weather (a few days of 20°( or higher) when weevils are emerging from their overwintering sites in late April to early May) can promote earlier movement into host crops, which can lead to higher yield losses.
 In contrast, cool, wet springs can delay weevil movement into host fields.

-How: Pea leaf weevils typically move into the crop from the field margins so damage will appear there first.
+How: Pea leaf weevils typically move into the crop from the field margins, so damage will appear there first.
 Assess plants at 10 locations in the field, five along the field margin (two metres (m) in from the edge of the field) and five further into the field (100 m in from the edge of the field, see Figure 8)

 Scouting for Adults: In the spring, adult pea leaf weevils can be found walking from plant to plant during the warm hours of the day, from late morning to mid-afternoon.
 Sit still and quietly in the field until the weevils resume their activities.
 Starting in late July to early August, newly emerged adults can be found, although with more difficulty, in the dense crop canopies.

-Scouting for Larvae: During early flowering (late June and July) when peak larval populations occur, the roots of pea and faba bean plants can be dug up and nodules examined for larvae or feeding injury.
+Scouting for Larvae: During early flowering (late June and July), when peak larval populations occur, the roots of pea and faba bean plants can be dug up and nodules examined for larvae or feeding injury.
 Pulling the plants, rather than digging, can strip the nodules off of the roots, especially if soil conditions are dry at this time.

 Economic Threshold